Azavar/SST-API/Bulk Registration ReadMe.md

 - [Out of business (O)](#out-of-business)
 - [Unvolunteer/Unregister (U)](#unvolunteerunregister)

-For all actions the tranmsmitter must already have authorization to manage the registration except when confirming to start managing.
+For all actions the tranmsmitter must already have authorization to manage the registration except when requesting to start managing.
 Newly created registrations will be automatically managable by the service provider who created them.

 ### Create A New Registration
 A service provider can create an account on the taxpayer's behalf, the new account will start as ModelOne (or ModelTwo in case of CAS), FirstFilingPeriod must be provided in `<BulkRegistrationNew>/<FirstFilingPeriod>`

-State-level data can be provided using `<StateRegistrationIndicator>` element (one for each state), when a state is left out then if it is a member state the `<RegistrationIndicator>` will default to `R`, otherwize the default is `N`

 This action can be done by sending a `<BulkRegistrationDocument>` with `<DocumentType>` set to `BulkRegistrationNew` and `<BulkRegistrationHeader>/<FilingType>` set to `BulkRegNew` and `<ActionCode>` set to `N`

+#### Rules
-`<TechnologyModel>` element will be ignored, but it is required for schema validation.
+- `<TechnologyModel>` element will be ignored, but it is required for schema validation.
+The created account will be ModelOne or ModelTwo (depending on the service provider identity).

-`<StateRegistrationIndicator>/<RemoteSellerID>` is required for schema validation and must be `N`
+- `<StateRegistrationIndicator>/<RemoteSellerID>` is required for schema validation and it must be `N`.

-`<EffectiveDate>` will be ignored, but it is required for schema validation.
+- State-level data can be provided using `<StateRegistrationIndicator>` element (one for each state), when a state is left out then if it is a member state the `<RegistrationIndicator>` will default to `R`, otherwise the default is `N`
 #### Create A New Registration - Example
 ````xml
 <BulkRegistrationTransmission xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" transmissionVersion="SST2015V01">